Mipada/InputManagerModifiersTest/README.md

 # InputManagerModidiersTest
 Small JME program to test input with modifiers
-(See below for setting up the library JME-core.dir)
+(See below for setting up the library JME-core.dir) This is a stripped down version of a game I'm working on.
+There is some depth to it.
+It works fine for me. ;)
 Use 8/2 for up/down translation.
 Use 4/6 for left/right translation.
 Use 7/1 for forward/backward translation.